ClackStudio/Portfolio/src/pages/projects/clack01.md

     horizontal: true
     src: /img/nikeFreeRunTrail/01.jpg
     altText: cool nikes
+tags:
+  - art direction
+lastImage: /img/nikeFreeRunTrail/05.jpg
+photographer: Hannes Meier
+description: one of clack’s favourite project. it was a pleasure to work with such an amazing team, and being able to follow all our ideas we had from the beginning on.
 ---

-clack says: one of clack’s favourite projects. it was a pleasure to work with such an amazing team, and being able to follow all our ideas we had from the beginning on.